nathamanath/blog/articles/programmatically-firing-events-in-javascript.md

 title: Programmatically fire events in javascript
 date: 2015-04-17 11:00

-I have been working on a replacement range input as I need a consistent cross browser interface for this.
-One of the problems to solve was how can fire events programmatically on the actual input element, when the user is interacting with my generated facade, and without forcing a dependency on any third party libraries?
+I have been working on a js replacement for the native range input as I need a consistent cross browser interface for this.
+It works by generating an HTML facade, which can be easily styled in many browsers, and as the user interacts with it, events are programmatically fired on the actual input element.

+One of the main problems to solve in this project was how can you fire events programmatically in javascript in ie and browsers, without forcing a dependency on any third party libraries?

-After a bit of reading LINKS I put this together:
+After quite a bit of reading, I put this together:

 ```javascript